 3. Manufacturing Techniques for EN 10CrMo9-10 Pressure Vessel Steel

-- Acier:
+- Sidérurgie:

 - Roulement:

-- Traitement thermique (Mandatory Normalization + Tremper):
+- Traitement thermique (Mandatory Normalization + Trempe):

-- Normalization: Plates heated to 920 - 980 ° C, held 60–120 minutes (based on thickness), then air-cooled—evens out microstructure for consistent high-temperature strength.
+- Normalization: Plates heated to 920 – 980 °C, held 60–120 minutes (based on thickness), then air-cooled—evens out microstructure for consistent high-temperature strength.

-- Tremper: Reheated to 620 - 700 ° C, held 90–180 minutes, then air-cooled—reduces brittleness and locks in the alloy’s ultra-high-temperature creep resistance.
+- Trempe: Reheated to 620 – 700 °C, held 90–180 minutes, then air-cooled—reduces brittleness and locks in the alloy’s ultra-high-temperature creep resistance.

 - Usinage & Finition: